-- 1. Take the remaining two packages of PegLyte, or drink the remaining mixture in the jug, the same way you did at breakfast.
+- Take the second package of Picosalax (Purg-odan) the same way you did at breakfast.
+If the solution warms while stirring, let it cool or add more cold water before drinking.
 Drink 4 or 5 glasses of clear fluid over the next hour.
 You will experience frequent bowel movements which may occur within an hour.
 Stay close to a washroom. - 2.
 Continue to drink clear fluids throughout the early evening.